 Are you ready to hire one of our experienced attorneys to defend you against your marijuana charges?
 Then please do not hesitate to reach out and schedule a free consultation at our Indiana law office.

-An Indianapolis Marijuana Crimes Lawyer You Can Count On
+An Drug Defense Lawyer in Indianapolis, You Can Count On

 The attorneys here at Suhre & Associates, LLC, have been helping Indianapolis residents fight back against allegations of marijuana dealing and possession for many years.
 During that time, we have gotten numerous clients’ charges dismissed or reduced.
 If you would like to have us assist you with your criminal defense, please give us a call or contact us online at your earliest convenience.